 During an investigation of the origin of each name, it was found that church officials and medieval scribes spelled many surnames as they sounded.
 Therefore, during the lifetime of a single person, a name could be spelt numerous ways.
 Some of the spelling variations for the name Jardon include Jordan, Jordane, Jordain, Jordaine, Jourdan, Jourdane, Jorden, Jurden, Jurdon, MacShurtan, MacJordan, MacShurton, MacShurdane, MacShurtaine,McShurtan, McJordan, McShurton, McShurdane and many more.

-Another 24 words(2 lines of text) are included under the topic Early Jardon Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Jardon Notables in all our PDF Extended History products and printed products wherever possible.

 Ireland experienced a dramatic decrease in its population during the 19th century.
 This was in a great measure, a response to England's imperialistic policies.
 Hunger and disease took the lives of many Irish people and many more chose to leave their homeland to escape the horrific conditions.
 North America with its promise of work, freedom, and land was an extremely popular destination for Irish families.
 For those families that survived the journey, all three of these things were often attained through much hard work and perseverance.
 Research into early immigration and passenger lists revealed many immigrants bearing the name Jardon: Stephen Jurden, who sailed to New England in 1633; Anthony Jordan who settled in Virginia in 1635; followed by Eliza in 1650; Jacob in 1649; Ann in 1655.